-Graduate work in Japanese studies at Duke is thriving, and UNC has the capacity for more.
+Graduate work in Japanese studies at Duke is thriving, and UNC is making great steps forward.
 The Duke and UNC campuses have by far the strongest combined library holdings in Japanese studies in the Southeastern US.
-Duke has 60,000 Japanese-language volumes, a comprehensive English-language collection, almost 400 serial subscriptions, 10,000 microfilm materials, a number of full-text databases including the Yomiuri and Asahi newspaper collections, and a substantial collection of primary source and archival materials, while UNC has 6,000 volumes.
+Duke has more than 60,000 Japanese-language volumes, a comprehensive English-language collection, almost 400 serial subscriptions, 10,000 microfilm materials, a number of full-text databases including the Yomiuri and Asahi newspaper collections, and a substantial collection of primary source and archival materials, while UNC has more than 6,000 volumes.
 Historically, Duke has focused on its Japanese language collection while UNC has focused on Chinese materials.

 Graduate students, in particular, are encouraged to participate in the Center’s initiatives and take advantage of the opportunity to conduct research alongside their peers and professors.
 The Center also actively promotes continued faculty and student achievement by providing grants that fund individual research efforts and ensuring that library resources meet current needs and interests.
 Reaching beyond the university campus, the Center engages the wider Triangle area through speakers, film series, and other events that are open to all.